Video Drop 5 April 2026

 Metallica - Monsters Of Rock, Moscow 1991

 September 28, 1991.
 The Soviet Union had weeks left to live.
 The Berlin Wall was rubble.
-And somewhere outside Moscow, on an airfield built for military planes, 1.6 million people showed up to watch Metallica, AC/DC, Pantera, and Black Crowes play the biggest rock concert in human history.
+And somewhere outside Moscow, on an airfield built for military planes, a crowd showed up to watch Metallica, AC/DC, Pantera, the Black Crowes and Soviet metal band E.S.T. that nobody has ever managed to count.
+The official release notes say 500,000.
+The organisers claimed over 700,000.
+Legend says 1.6 million.
+Pick any of those numbers and it is still one of the biggest rock concerts in human history.

 Watch that helicopter shot at the start.
 Just watch it.
 The camera pulls up and the crowd doesn’t end.
 It goes to the horizon.
-A million and a half people standing in a field that used to be Soviet military property, headbanging to a band from San Francisco.
+A sea of people standing in a field that used to be Soviet military property, headbanging to a band from San Francisco.
 If that doesn’t hit you, nothing will.

 This wasn’t just a concert.
 This was the sound of a wall coming down.
 These kids grew up behind the Iron Curtain.
 They’d been trading bootleg Metallica tapes for years, copied and recopied until the high end was gone and all that was left was bass and distortion.
 And now here they were.
 In the open.
 No more hiding.
 No more smuggling cassettes in coat linings.
 Just a field, a stage, and the loudest band on the planet playing “Enter Sandman” to a crowd that had waited their entire lives for this moment.